-- Low-income households (at or below 50% of area median income (AMI), with particular emphasis on households earning below 30% of AMI); - Low-income seniors; - Low-income persons with disabilities: - Persons experiencing homelessness and persons at-risk of homelessness: - Low- and moderate-income persons unable to afford housing near work or transportation (Live Near Work); - Low-income persons residing in existing affordable housing that is in danger of being lost or becoming unaffordable (Preservation); - Low-income people residing in communities with ongoing community revitalization efforts; and - Other special needs populations, including justice-involved persons and veterans experiencing, or at risk of, homelessness.
+- Low-income households (at or below 50% of Area Median Income ("AMI"), with particular emphasis on households earning below 30% of AMI); - Low-income seniors; - Low-income persons with disabilities; - Persons experiencing homelessness and at-risk of homelessness; - Low- and moderate-income persons unable to afford housing near work or transportation ("Live Near Work"); - Low-income persons residing in existing affordable housing that is in danger of being lost or becoming unaffordable ("Preservation"); - Low-income people residing in communities with ongoing community revitalization efforts; and - Other special needs populations, including justice-involved persons and veterans experiencing, or at risk of, homelessness.

-The Priority Populations are not ranked by any form of preferential order.
+Please note, the Priority Populations are not ranked by any form of preferential order.
 Addressing and meeting the needs of each population is crucial to advancing equitable affordable housing and residential service planning in Illinois.
+Also, as future work is undertaken to reinvent the Housing Task Force and the ACHP through modifications to the CHPA, the Priority Populations may also adjust or be recontextualized.

-Summary of the 2024 ACHP
+Summary of the 2025 ACHP Funding Estimates

-The 2024 Annual Comprehensive Housing Plan sets forth the funding, resources, and programming to advance the State's policy priorities and increase access to affordable housing for thousands of Illinois' residents.
-Through the Housing Task Force's leadership and ongoing engagement from State agencies, State legislators, and community stakeholders, the coordination of Illinois' planning efforts will come to fruition.
+The 2025 Annual Comprehensive Housing Plan sets forth funding, resources, and programming to advance the State's policy priorities and increase access to affordable housing for thousands of Illinois' residents.
+Through the Housing Task Force's leadership and ongoing engagement from State agencies, State legislators, and community stakeholders, Illinois' housing and service planning efforts will come to fruition.

-With around \$4 billion in total estimated funding for all housing production and residential services in 2024, the State can make a real impact in addressing the housing needs of its priority populations and others.
-By focusing on inclusion, diversity, and equity, particularly in homeownership and education programs, the state can impact the racial and ethnic disparities noted throughout this document by building wealth in Black and Latinx households and communities.
+With \$3.9 billion in total estimated funding for all housing production/preservation and residential services in 2025, the State can make a real impact in addressing the housing needs of its Priority Populations and others.
+By focusing on inclusion, diversity, and equity, particularly in homeownership and education programs, the state can impact racial and ethnic disparities by building wealth in Black and Latinx households and communities.
 New and preserved affordable housing that is decent, safe, and modern can contribute to economic resilience in a community.
-By increasing the number of rental units constructed or preserved by tax credit financing, the state can reduce the growing gap in available units for both extremely low-income households as well as households at or above 120% AMI, which in turn will begin to slow the present rapid growth of housing costs statewide and enable vulnerable populations to remain in their communities for the long-term.
+By increasing the production and preservation of affordable housing, especially income restricted rental units accessible to households at or below 80% AMI, the state can reduce the downward pressure caused by households over 80% accessing otherwise affordable housing units already in limited supply, in turn enabling vulnerable populations to remain in their communities for the long-term.

-The following chart provides a summary of funding anticipated to be available in 2024.
-Details of these funding levels are provided in the Housing Production and Residential Services Plans later in this document.
+The following chart provides a summary of funding anticipated to be available in 2025.
+Details of these funding levels are provided in the Housing Production and Residential Services Plans found later in this document.